- Crowning Music of Awesome: Quite a bit of it, but "Gold Soundz" really takes the cake.

 - One-Hit Wonder: The only really successful single they had was 1994's "Cut Your Hair" (#10 Billboard Modern Rock Tracks), which funnily enough is a snarky criticism of selling out and caring more about one's image than the music.
 In the UK, their equivalent big hit was 1999's "Carrot Rope" (#27).

 - Suspiciously Similar Song: One of these for "Cut Your Hair" is the theme song for American sports talk show Pardon The Interruption.

-- Tear Jerker: "Gold Soundz" is rather melancholy-sounding.
+- Tear Jerker: "Gold Soundz" and "Spit on a Stranger" are rather melancholy-sounding.
 "Fin" is a Downer Ending for Brighten the Corners.
 And these are undoubtedly not the only examples.

 - Vindicated by History: Upon initial release, Wowee Zowee was subject to lukewarm reviews and complaints about how little it sounded like their previous albums.
 Critics have since embraced its more experimental nature.

 - What Do You Mean, It Wasn't Made on Drugs?: Inverted.
 Post Crooked Rain works were very weed inspired.